-Among my other recent works are those examining forced marriage, asylum, refugee issues, expert testimony, historical and contemporary trafficking in women and children in Africa.
+Among my other recent works are those examining exile, forced marriage, asylum, refugee issues, expert testimony, historical and contemporary trafficking in women and children in Africa.
 My essays have appeared in the Radical History Review, The Journal of African History, Biography, Slavery & Abolition, African Economic History, Anthropological Quarterly, Cahiers d'Études Africaines, and the African Studies Review, among others.
 Along with Bill Moseley, I co-chaired the 59th Annual Meeting of the African Studies Association in Washington DC in December 2016, with the theme: "Imaging Africa at the Center: Bridging Scholarship, Policy, and Representation in African Studies."

 I am also happy to engage with the press on matters related to Africa, particularly West Africa, trafficking, asylum, refugees, migration, public services, citizenship/nationality, and issues pertaining to children.
 Please contact the University of Arizona Press Office.
 Examples of my press engagements include:

 - "Connections: Understanding the Crisis in The Gambia" on Connections with Evan Dawson, NPR Affiliate WXXI, January 25, 2017